 Kemo also lets you restream from your own server to up to ten different devices if you wish for a small fee.

-What we didn’t like: At only $70 per year, this service appears cheap at first glance, but this is for one device.
-If you want to be able to watch on your TV, smartphone, and your computer, your annual subscription will add up quickly.
+- At only $70 per year, this service appears cheap at first, but this is for one device.
+If you want to watch on your TV, smartphone, and your computer, your annual subscription will add up quickly.

 - Starts at $15.99 per month

 Xtreme HD IPTV is around the market average when it comes to price, but you certainly get a lot of bang for your buck.
 The fantastic interface means that you can find the content that you are looking for easily, and browsing is a relatively fun experience (this is not true of all IPTV services).

 It works on most devices with an APK download and log-in, and you can try the service before you buy for just $3 for 36 hours.
 They also offer anonymous payment options if you prefer to keep your online activity private (don’t forget to use your VPN as well).

 - We really like the online interface for this service both when it comes to the TV guide and managing your subscriptions.
 It is a lot more user-friendly than many competitors.

 - We don’t like the way they oversell their service in terms of the number of channels available.
 They have just as much content as everyone else, but I challenge you to find 20,000 channels!

 Despite a little bit of over-the-top promotion, this is still a very good deal when looking for a complete entertainment package.